 Amidst radical changes in nicotine use globally, one filmmaker's journey through the confusion & fear leads to a startling discovery about Earth's most hated stimulant.
 Society may be changed forever.

-2017 • Health
+In a Nutshell • 2017 • Health

 Youth may be wasted on the young, but luckily, you can buy it back.
 People are using everything from face-lifts to second skin tech to keep their youthful advantage.
 However, with so many unproven therapies on the market, how many actually work?

 2/6 • A User's Guide to Cheating Death • 2017 • Health